 Once you successfully pass the phlebotomy class and externship and receive a certificate of completion from the school, you’re ready to take the certification exam.
 Your tuition at CALRegional includes one attempt at taking the Phlebotomy Technician Certification exam through the American Medical Certification Association.

-90% of CALRegional graduates pass the National Certification.
+Over 90% of California CALRegional phlebotomy graduates pass the National Certification.

 4. Apply to the State of California for the Phlebotomy License